AI Agents for Trades Customer Communication (2026) featured image

 Your Anthropic API key gives access to your billing account.
 Store it only in your openclaw.json config file.
 Never share it in a WhatsApp message (including to your own agent), never put it in a screenshot you share online, and rotate it every few months.
 If you think it has been compromised, go to console.anthropic.com and revoke it immediately.

-Watch: AI agents for business in action
+Watch: AI agents for UK trades in action

 AI Customer Support Agent for Tradespeople: 3 Easy Wins